SORMAS-Foundation/SORMAS-Project/GUIDE_SORMAS2SORMAS_CERTIFICATE.md

     E.g. *GA Musterhausen*
     * the host name variable should be named ``SORMAS_HOST_NAME``. <br/>
     E.g. *sormas.gesundheitsamt-musterhausen.de*
+    * the https port environment variable should be named ``SORMAS_HTTPS_PORT``.
+If it is not found, you will be prompted to provide it.
+    If you press enter without typing a port number the default 443 will be used.
     * The password environment variable should be named ``SORMAS_S2S_CERT_PASS``.
 Please note that the password has to be at least 6 characters, or you will be prompted for a new one.
     * the REST user password environment variable should be named ``SORMAS_S2S_REST_PASSWORD``.